yijisoo/yijisoo.github.io/_drafts/2020-3-16-Change_By_Design.md

 Well, do I know design thinking?
 I don't think so.
 I haven't have any good example of outcomes that I personally generate through design thinking.
 I think that I need to do it by myself.

 I also found that the author doesn't believe in user-generated contents.
 It is somewhat odd that many software projects are now open sources.
 Thus, I wonder why the author has such a view.

+I get that insights are not the results of analytic thinking.
+However, it is good to know that they may come more often to the prepared minds.
+"Certain themes and variations--techniques of observations, principles of empathy, and efforts to move beyond the individuals" might be the clue to push the people in the boundary.

+However, I wonder if we think of anything "move beyond the indviduals"